mohamaddib147/salat_time_app/README.md

 ### Home Widget
 * Shows next prayer and a live countdown.
-* Updates every minute; tap any widget text to open the app.
+* Updates every minute; recomputes from stored times; tap any widget text to open the app.
 * Menu → "Update Home Widget" to push an immediate refresh.

 ### Background Adhan & Notification
-* The app schedules exact alarms for each prayer and plays Adhan even if the app is closed.
+* The app schedules exact, allow‑while‑idle alarms for each prayer and plays Adhan even if the app is closed.
-* When a prayer triggers, a high‑importance notification appears first, then Adhan starts; tap STOP to stop playback.
+* When a prayer triggers, a high‑importance notification appears first, then Adhan starts.
+* Tap the STOP action to stop playback (the notification auto‑clears), or dismiss/tap to stop as well.

 ### Quick Test
 * AppBar menu → "Test Adhan (1 min)"; press Home.
 After ~1 minute you should see a notification and hear the Adhan.